Making questionable choices? This may be to blame

-A new experiment helps highlight this effect.
+An experiment helped highlight this effect.
 MIT neuroscientists examined mice and rats running through a maze towards chocolate milk prior to and after being exposed to short periods of stress for two weeks.
 In both cases, rodents had to choose between running through a brightly lit maze (which they don’t like) to get to highly concentrated chocolate milk (which they like) or running through a dimly lit maze (which they like) to get to less concentrated chocolate milk.
 Results showed that chronic stress significantly impacted the route they chose to run.

 However, after the mice and rats were exposed to stress, they chose the maze with bright light and higher concentrated chocolate milk, even after the concentration of the milk had been raised in the side with the dimmer light.

 When the mice were under stress, they chose to engage in riskier situations where they believed the payoff was larger.
 Will humans do the same?